Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Local ergodicity and ''non-stationarity'' of the spectrum

-Experimental results are often based on a single spectrum analysis; this leaves the unfolding by $\rho_{sm}(x,y)$ as the only option.
-But theoretical modelling of a single complex system by an ensemble of its replicas is often based on the assumptions of local ergodicity i.e the averages of its properties over a given spectral range, say $\Delta^2 z \equiv \Delta x \Delta y $ around $z=x+i y$, for a single matrix (referred as the spectral average) are same as the averages over the ensemble at a fixed $z$ (referred as the ensemble average).
-Mathematically this implies $\rho_{sm}(x,y)=R_1(x,y)$, with $R_1(x,y)$ as the ensemble averaged level density defined above and thereby permits use of $R_1(x,y)$ for a theoretical unfolding of the spectrum.
-Prior to application of theoretical results to experimental data, It is therefore necessary to check the ergodicity of the spectrum which requires \cite{haak}
+Experimental results are often based on a single spectrum analysis; this leaves the unfolding by $\rho_{sm}(z)$ as the only option.
+But theoretical modelling of a single complex system by an ensemble of its replicas is often based on the assumptions of local ergodicity i.e the averages of its properties over a given spectral range, say $\Delta^2 z \equiv \Delta z \Delta z^*$ around $z$, for a single matrix (referred as the spectral average) are same as the averages over the ensemble at a fixed $z$ (referred as the ensemble average).
+Mathematically this implies

-with $\langle . \rangle$ implying an ensemble average for a fixed $z=x+iy$.
+with $\langle . \rangle$ implying an ensemble average for a fixed $z$ and thereby permits it to be used for a theoretical unfolding of the spectrum.
+Prior to application of theoretical results to experimental data, it is therefore necessary to check the ergodicity of the spectrum.
 (An important point worth emphasizing here is as follows.
 The concept of ergodicity, a standard assumption in conventional statistical mechanics, implies analogy of the phase space averaging (i.e averaging over an ensemble of micro states) of a measure with time averaging.
 In case of a random matrix ensemble, the phase space averages are replaced by the averages over an ensemble of matrices and time averages by the spectral averages; the ergodicity of a measure now implies the analogy of ensemble averaging with spectral averaging. )

+The fluctuations in local spectral density can in principle be measured in terms of the $n^{\rm th}$ order spectral density correlation $R_n (z_1,\ldots, z_n; Y)$, defined as \cite{psnh}